samuel-marsh/scCustomize/cran-comments.md

-## Hotfix to v3.1.0 and v3.1.1  and v3.1.2
-Fixed fuerther errors of doi/url formatting in manual docs.
-Sorry for missing them in earlier submission!

 ## Update
-This is major update to version 3.1.0.
+This is update to version 3.2.0.
 Contains bug fixes and new functions.
-This version also updates maintainer email address and adds one new author to package.
 See News.md for full changelog.